ccf-testing/www/content/doc/install.md

 On both Ubuntu and Arch Linux rustup requires additional configuration to build the project.

-To do so, run the following once rustup is installed (which should be done after the OS-specific instructions above are completed):
+To do so, run the following once rustup is installed (which should be done after the OS-specific steps above are completed):

 ```console
 $ rustup install nightly